John Glenn, the former US astronaut who became the first American to orbit Earth, has died at the age of 95.

 He had been in hospital in Columbus, Ohio, for over a week and passed away while surrounded by his children and wife of 73 years, Annie.

-Glenn was best known for having flown into space in the Friendship 7 orbiter on 20 February 1962 as one of NASA’s original Mercury astronauts, the first US programme to put men in space.
+Glenn was best known for having flown into space in the Friendship 7 orbiter on 20 February 1962 as one of NASA’s original Mercury Seven astronauts, part of the first US programme to put men in space.

 He was one of seven astronauts on the mission, which involved six manned flights into space from 1961 to 1963 and saw the US begin to seriously contend with the Soviet Union in the space race.